-Key: C# major or Cb major Tempo: 60-130 bpm Time Signature: Any simple, compound or odd time signature Rhythms: Whole, dotted half, half, dotted quarter, quarter, eighth, sixteenth notes, associated rests.
+Key: C♯ major or C♭ major Tempo: 60-130 bpm Time Signature: Any simple, compound or odd time signature Rhythms: Whole, dotted half, half, dotted quarter, quarter, eighth, sixteenth notes, associated rests.
 Eighth, quarter, sixteenth note ties

-The sight reading test is in the form of a 16-20 bar example in the key of either Cb major or C# major.
+The sight reading test is in the form of a 16-20 bar example in the key of either C^{\flat} major or C^{\sharp} major.

 You will first be given 90 seconds to practise, after which the examiner will play the backing track twice.
 The first time is for you to practise and the second time is for you to perform the final version for the exam.
-For each playthrough, the backing track will begin with a one bar count-in.
+For the first play through, there will be four clicks.
+For the test, there will be a one bar count-in.
 The tempo is 60-130 bpm.

-During the practice time, you will be given the choice of a metronome click throughout or a one bar count in at the beginning.
+During the practice time, you will be given the choice of a metronome click throughout or a one bar count-in at the beginning.

-The backing track is continuous, so once the first playthrough has finished, the count in of the second playing will start immediately.
+The backing track is continuous, so once the first playthrough has finished, the count-in of the second playing will start immediately.

-Key: C# major or Cb major Tempo: 60-130 bpm Time Signature: 4/4, swung 4/4
+Key: C♯ major or C[♭] major Tempo: 60-130 bpm Time Signature: 4/4, swung 4/4

-$The Improvisation \, test \, is \, in \, the \, form \, of \, a \, 16-20 \, bar \, chord \, progression \, with \, all \, chord \, symbols \, indicated.$
+The Improvisation test is in the form of a 16-20 bar chord progression with all chord symbols indicated.

-$Candidates\ are\ required\ to\ improvise\ melodies\ and\ chordal\ comping\ between\ left\ hand\ and\ right\ hand,\ in\ any\ way\ they\ wish,\ interpreting\ the\ chord\ progression\ and\ backing\ track\ given\ in\ the\ exam.$
+Candidates are required to improvise melodies and chordal comping between left hand and right hand, in any way they wish, interpreting the chord progression and backing track given in the exam.

 Candidates will have 90 seconds to practise after which the examiner will play the backing track twice.
 The first time is to practise and the second time is to perform the final version for the exam.
-For each playthrough, the backing track will begin with a one bar count-in.
+For the first play through, there will be four clicks.
+For the test, there will be a one bar count-in.